medical-genomics-group/ci-gwas/README.md

 A standard analysis, if you have data at the individual-level available, consists of subsquent calls to

-1. `ci-gwas.py prep-bed` to compute means and variances of all markers
+1. `ci-gwas.py prep-bed` to compute means and variances of all markers (**make sure to exclude any markers that have no recorded variation; the .stds file should not have any 0.0 entries**)
 2. `ci-gwas.py block` to block the LD matrix
 3. `ci-gwas.py cusk` (once for each block) to compute skeletons (**make sure that the trait values are standardized**)